-- The Refinitiv Direct Owner and Continuing LLC Owners may require us to issue additional shares of our Class A common stock. - The market price of our Class A common stock may be highly volatile, and you may not be able to resell your shares at or above the public offering price. - Sales, or the potential for sales, of a substantial number of shares of our Class A common stock in the public market could cause our stock price to drop significantly. - We intend to continue to pay regular dividends, but our ability to do so may be limited.
+- Refinitiv and the Continuing LLC Owners may require us to issue additional shares of our Class A common stock. - The market price of our Class A common stock may be highly volatile. - Sales, or the potential for sales, of a substantial number of shares of our Class A common stock in the public market could cause our stock price to drop significantly. - If securities or industry analysts cease publishing research or reports about us, adversely change their recommendations or publish negative reports regarding our business or our Class A common stock, our stock price and stock trading volume could materially decline. - We intend to continue to pay regular dividends, but our ability to do so may be limited. - The requirements of being a public company may strain our resources, increase our costs and divert management's attention, and we may be unable to comply with these requirements in a timely or cost-effective manner.